 Stephen Massimilla’s fields of interest include 19th- and 20th-/21st-century fiction, poetry, and poetics; Romanticism; Core Curriculum (surveys of myth, epic, drama, and philosophy, Western and non-Western traditions); Postmodernism and Postcolonialism; poetry writing; nonfiction writing; translation; and film.
 As the former co-manager of an art gallery who has worked as a mural painter, a translator, and a photography book reviewer, as well as an editor at Art in America and elsewhere, Massimilla has lately been interested in exploring the interrelationship between different arts, genres, and languages.
 His current project explores connections between lyric poetry, recipes, literary and historical essays, and food writing.
 He has also written extensively on the role of myth and allusions to antiquity in modernist literature.
 He has written on Homer, Dante, Wordsworth, Tennyson, Nietzsche, W.B.
 Yeats, T.S.
 Eliot, Henry James, Virginia Woolf, W.C.
 Williams, Lorca, Walcott, contemporary poetry, Bergman, and Freud.

-Massimilla’s articles, poems, translations, and reviews have appeared in hundreds of journals, magazines, and anthologies, including AGNI, The American Literary Review, Atlanta Review, Ariel: Review of International English Literature, Barrow Street, The Bitter Oleander, Chelsea, Colorado Review, The Cream City Review, Confrontation, Denver Quarterly, Descant, Diode, Epoch, Fulcrum, Green Mountains Review, The Greensboro Review, High Plains Literary Review, Interim, The Literary Review, The Marlboro Review, Natural Bridge, Provincetown Arts Magazine, Notre Dame Review, RHINO Poetry, The Southern Review, The Spoon River Poetry Review, Tampa Review, Quarterly West, Valparaiso Review, Verse Daily, and such anthologies as Meridian Poetry Anthology, When Icarus Falls, Token Entry: New York City Subway Poems, Rabbit Ears: TV Poems, New Hungers for Old: One Hundred Years of Italian-American Poetry, and the recently released Tupelo Press anthology Myrrh, Mothwing, Smoke: Erotic Poems.
+Massimilla’s articles, poems, translations, and reviews have appeared in hundreds of journals, magazines, and anthologies, including AGNI, The American Literary Review, Atlanta Review, Ariel: Review of International English Literature, Barrow Street, The Bitter Oleander, Chelsea, Colorado Review, The Cream City Review, Confrontation, Denver Quarterly, Descant, Diode, Epoch, Fulcrum, Green Mountains Review, The Greensboro Review, High Plains Literary Review, Interim, The Literary Review, The Marlboro Review, Natural Bridge, Provincetown Arts Magazine, Poet Lore, Poetry Daily, Notre Dame Review, RHINO Poetry, The Southern Review, The Spoon River Poetry Review, Tampa Review, Quarterly West, Valparaiso Review, Verse Daily, and such anthologies as Meridian Poetry Anthology, When Icarus Falls, Token Entry: New York City Subway Poems, Rabbit Ears: TV Poems, New Hungers for Old: One Hundred Years of Italian-American Poetry, and the recently released Tupelo Press anthology Myrrh, Mothwing, Smoke: Erotic Poems.

 Massimilla has been interviewed on public radio and television, presented papers at numerous conferences, and performed his work at many venues, including Carnegie Hall.
 He teaches or has taught courses in literary classics, modernist/postmodernist poetry and novels, poetry writing, American literature, the philosophy of values, myth, composition, ESL, and other subjects at Columbia University, The New School, Barnard College, the 92nd Street Y, the Juilliard School, the School of Visual Arts, and elsewhere.
 Massimilla has also completed hundreds of paintings and thousands of drawings, a portion of which he has exhibited in galleries in Chicago, New York, and elsewhere.